castorini/anserini/docs/regressions/regressions-dl22-doc-segmented-unicoil-noexp-0shot-v2.md

 ## Retrieval

 Topics and qrels are stored [here](https://github.com/castorini/anserini-tools/tree/master/topics-and-qrels), which is linked to the Anserini repo as a submodule.
-The regression experiments here evaluate on the 76 topics for which NIST has provided these _inferred_ judgments as part of the [TREC 2022 Deep Learning Track](https://trec.nist.gov/data/deep2022.html).
+The regression experiments here evaluate on the 76 topics for which NIST has provided _inferred_ judgments as part of the [TREC 2022 Deep Learning Track](https://trec.nist.gov/data/deep2022.html).

 After indexing has completed, you should be able to perform retrieval as follows: